Genus Euglesa Leach in Jenyns, 1832

 Distribution

 In Australia, the genus is found throughout much of south-eastern Australia, including Tasmania, as well as in Central Australia.
-Otherwise has a wide distribution including Europe, New Zealand, New Guinea, Indonesia, and North America.
+Otherwise has a wide distribution including Europe, New Zealand, New Guinea, Indonesia, much of Europe and North America.

 Notes